ishitaprsd/powerbi/PowerBI_Projects.md

 By addressing these aspects, participants will gain practical experience in Power BI service development and DAX application, contributing to their proficiency in conducting meaningful Profit Growth analyses within the business context.

-# USECASE 7: Sales Analysis Dashboard
+# USECASE 7: Sales Analysis Dashboard I

 **Problem Statement:**